-- 1. To prepare to cut the band off the loom, release some of the tension on the tensioning peg, maintaining some slack in the warp thread. - 2.
-Cut the warp just in the back of the knots as close as you can. - 3.
-Leaving the heddles on, carefully lay the band out on a table and proceed to cut in the front of the knot. - 4.
-Slide the heddles off their loom peg, to be reused for the next band you weave.
+- To prepare to cut the band off the loom, release some of the tension on the tensioning peg, maintaining some slack in the warp thread. - 2.
+Cut the warp just in the back of the original knots where you changed yarn colors as close as you can. - Leaving the heddles on, carefully lay the band out on a table and proceed to cut in the front of the knot. - Slide the heddles off their loom peg, to be reused for the next band you weave.